OpenChirp/api_doc/source/includes/_location.md

 locationId | ID of location to update

 ### Request body
-The request body can include one or more of the fields below that have to updated.
+The request body can include one or more of the fields below that need to be updated.

 | Name | Type |
 |:----------|:-----|